-The 1996 World Food Summit (WFS) called to reduce the number of undernourished people by half by 2015.
+The 1996 World Food Summit (WFS) called for a 50 percent reduction in the number of undernourished people by 2015.
 In 2000, the Millennium Declaration (MD) recognized the value of hunger and poverty reduction by setting the MDG target of “halving, between 1990 and 2015, the proportion of people who suffer from hunger” (target 1.C).

-For the purpose of monitoring progress towards the WFS and the MDG1 targets, FAO provides regular updates on the number and proportion of population below the minimum level of dietary energy requirement (MDG indicator 1.9).
-Such estimates, produced at global, regional and country levels where reliable data is available, are presented annually in the State of Food Insecurity in the World (SOFI) report.
+To monitor progress towards the WFS and the MDG1 targets, FAO provides regular updates to the number and proportion of persons below the minimum level of dietary energy requirement (MDG indicator 1.9).
+Such estimates, which are produced at global, regional and country levels where reliable data is available, are presented annually in the State of Food Insecurity in the World (SOFI) report.

-i) a probability distribution of the possible levels of the habitual individual yearly Dietary Energy Consumption of a representative individual in a population; and
+• a probability distribution of habitual Dietary Energy Consumption (DEC) of a representative individual in a population; and

-ii) a cut-off point for intake adequacy (MDER) relevant for the same population.
+• a cut-off point for intake adequacy – Minimum Dietary Energy Requirement (MDER) – specific for the same population.

-When FAO started the regular monitoring of undernourishment, after the 1996 World Food Summit, the distribution of dietary energy consumption in the population has been assumed to be log-normal.
-One of the main methodological changes that FAO introduced in 2012 was the adoption, for the countries where adequate survey data were available, of a skew-normal distribution, which is fully characterized by three parameters: the mean, the coefficient of variation (CV) and the skewness.
-The skew-normal distribution, which is more flexible than the log-normal, better accounts for changes in the asymmetry that take place when food consumption changes, that is, when countries make progress toward greater food security.
+When FAO started the regular monitoring of undernourishment, after the 1996 World Food Summit, the distribution of dietary energy consumption in the population was assumed to be log-normal.
+One of the main changes that FAO introduced in 2012 was the adoption, for the countries where adequate survey data were available, of a skew-normal distribution.
+This is fully characterized by the three parameters: the mean, the CV and the SK.
+The skew-normal distribution is more flexible than the log-normal and therefore better accounts for changes in the asymmetry that take place when food consumption changes, that is, when countries make progress toward greater food security.

-• Food losses occurring at the retail level have also been introduced for the first time this year.
-Country specific values regarding the average per capita loss of calories have been estimated taking into account data provided by a recent FAO study on food losses at various stages of the commodity chain.
+Food losses occurring at the retail level were also introduced for the first time in 2012.
+Country-specific values regarding the average per capita loss of calories have been estimated taking into account data provided by a recent FAO study on food losses at various stages of the commodity chain.